Kindergarten Readiness Snapshot Tool

 • Promote positive teacher-parent relationships.

-Schools may begin the 2025-2026 Kindergarten Readiness Snapshot March 1, 2025.
-Consider the following expectations regarding springtime administration:
+Schools may begin the 2026-2027 Kindergarten Readiness Snapshot March 1, 2026.
+Consider the following expectations:

 • The district will follow up with families within 2 weeks of receiving completed screenings.
+If a district would like to begin screening in the springtime, ensure that staff are available to review completed screenings and follow up with families in a timely manner.
 Timely follow-up ensures information shared by families is relevant and demonstrates to families that their time is valuable.

-• The district will attempt to contact families who complete the ASQ during the springtime but who do not enroll/attend the district at the start of the school year so that KSDE can assist in transferring screenings to the correct new school.
+• The district will contact families who complete the ASQ but do not enroll so that screenings can be transferred.
+KSDE staff can assist in transferring screenings between school buildings.

 • A child’s kindergarten teacher will receive ASQ data prior to the first day of school.

-All schools must administer the ASQ to incoming kindergarten students by Sept.
-22, 2025.
+All schools must administer both the ASQ-3 and ASQ:SE-2 to incoming kindergarten students by Sept.
+21, 2026.
 All data (including paper screenings and pending Family Access screenings) must be entered into ASQ Online by Sept.
-26, 2025.
+25, 2026.
+See the tip sheet “Finalizing Screening Data” for instructions.

 Who do you contact for questions?